-If this is a trigger, look for ways to destress and relax.
+If this is a trigger, look for ways to de-stress and relax.
 Meditation, yoga or reading a book can help lower stress levels.
 And make sure you get as much sleep as possible.

 Fluctuating hormones around a women’s menstrual cycle commonly cause monthly breakouts and make skin more sensitive.
 Taking a Vitamin B-6 supplement around this time can help regulate hormonal imbalances.

-However, it may be that your hormones are thrown out of balance by something else, for example stress, the pill or an underlying health issue.
+However, it may be that your hormones are thrown out of balance by something else.
+For example, stress, the pill or an underlying health issue.
 If you think that your hormones are slightly off, it’s worth chatting to your GP.

 Cold air and central heating in winter and the sun’s rays in summer can leave our skin dehydrated and more prone to breakouts.
-Then there’s the daily dirt and pollution that is absorbed by our skin’s natural barrier.
+Then there’s the daily dirt and pollution that is absorbed by your skin’s natural barrier.

 Slightly adjusting your skincare routine with the seasons can help combat the effects of the elements.
 And remember to cleanse at the end of the day to stop make-up, dirt and grime clogging up.